 Examines laws and regulations affecting business environment and managerial decisions, including the legal system and methods of dispute resolution.
-Topics include torts, crimes, contracts, product liability, business organization, employment, antitrust, environmental protection.
 Incorporates ethical considerations and international perspectives.

 Business Programming (3 units)

 Development of current and relevant business programming skills and their application to improving organizational efficiency.